Matthew-D-Johnston/RB101-Programming-Foundations/Lesson 2: Small Programs/pseudo_code.md

 Formal pseudo-code:

-START with a method definition whose argument is an array and which will:
+`START` with a method definition whose argument is an array and which will:
-GET an array inputted by the user.
+`GET` an array inputted by the user.
-READ the array input by the user, and collect each element of the array.
+`READ` the array input by the user, and collect each element of the array.
-SET the collected elements as a single string separated by a space by assigning them to a single variable.
+`SET` the collected elements as a single string separated by a space by assigning them to a single variable.
-PRINT the value of the assigned variable.
+`PRINT` the value of the assigned variable.
-END
+`END`
 ---
 ## 3) Method that takes an Array of Integers and Returns a New Array with Every Other Element

+Pseudo-code:

+Define a method that takes an array of integers.
+Then, select only those elements of the array whose index is even, thus skipping every other element.
+Finally, return those elements in a new array object.

+Formal pseudo-code:

+`START` with a method definition that takes an array as an argument.
+`READ` the array, use the `#select` method to extract only the elements whose index is even.
+`SET` the newly created array to a new variable.
+`PRINT` the newly created variable.